Seeeveeen/RA-MoE-4E/README.md

 ## Limitations

 The empirical evaluation focuses on SPX and AAPL options and therefore does not establish generalization across broader asset classes or market structures.

 The temporal expert in the supplied implementation operates on fixed-length option-level histories and does not constitute a general market-level temporal representation.

 The expert contribution analysis is post-hoc and does not retrain reduced architectures after removing individual experts.
+In the residual-expert sensitivity condition, the residual correction is attenuated rather than fully removed.

-Some supplementary analyses, including implied-volatility diagnostics, use market-specific preprocessing and inversion settings and should therefore not be interpreted as a unified cross-market evaluation protocol.
+Financial-consistency results are empirical diagnostics computed on a filtered subset of SPX call options.
+The discrete convexity diagnostic does not explicitly adjust second differences for unequal strike spacing, and the hedging analysis uses a supplied option delta rather than a model-derived RA-MoE hedge ratio.
+These results should therefore not be interpreted as theoretical no-arbitrage guarantees.

-Finally, this repository represents a refactoring of an experimental research codebase rather than a production option-pricing library.
+Some supplementary implied-volatility analyses use market-specific filtering, inversion ranges, and data schemas and should not be interpreted as a unified cross-market IVRMSE benchmark.

 ---